tiksem/KotlinSpirit/README.md

 ```
 Note: `toRule` is used to convert the grammar to a rule.

+### Cloning Grammer

+Base Grammar class has an internal implementation of clone() method that is enough for most use cases.
+Clone is used internally to resolve recursive parsing and for multithreading synchronization.
+In some cases when the internal implementation is not enough you could override the clone() method for your own use case.

 ## Groups

 Groups are simplified and less flexible replacements for grammars for simple use cases.
 With `group` operator you can spescify which rule is responsible for setting the result of the expression.
 The result of the group rule is always the result of a rule marked with `asResult()` call.
 Let's consider we want to parse unsigned int literal, 124454u.
 It contains u suffix.
 To create a parser for that spesific case you can use grammar and override `defineRule` with uint + 'u' expression.
 And there is nothing wrong with this solution.
 However let's try to implement this unsigned int literal parser using `group`.